nickspiess/nickspiess/README.md

 Hi, my name is Nick Spiess.
 I'm a 26 year old dev based in Colorado.

-I have experience in front-end and back-end technologies, mainly focusing on React frameworks.
-I currently work as an Automation Python Engineer and am working on building a small business website.
+I work primarily as an Automation Engineer and do freelance web development on the side, check out my portfolio site @ https://www.realnickspiess.io

+The main project I'm working on right now is a marathon training plan generator app.

-I am extremely passionate about using Deep learning algorithms to monitor bioinformatic neural data and blockchain technologies.
+I am also very passionate about using Deep learning algorithms to monitor bioinformatic neural data.

 Feel free to reach out if you share any of the same interests.